This story was originally written for the Driven to Desire Challenge

-There's a heavy sigh next to me and I feel his weight shift decidedly in my direction.
+There's a heavy sigh next to me, and his weight shifts into my arm.
 I push back, my fingers itching to brush his…for starters.
 I sigh right back.
 We walk some more.

-Suddenly, he pulls up abruptly in front of me and I practically knock him over.
+Suddenly, he pulls up abruptly, and I practically knock him over.
 "Shit, sorry, sorry," I fumble, grabbing his arms and making sure he's steady before letting go.
 Sometimes I feel like the Incredible Hulk around him, so big and clumsy.

 "No, my fault.
 I just…" He shakes his head, then looks away.
 "Oh crap, never mind."

-My skin prickles, and it's not just from the physical contact, though that is most definitely awesome.
-Something's changed, but it's not my place to push and it's the worst possible time for it.
+My skin prickles, not just from the physical contact, though that is definitely awesome.
+Something's changed, but it's not my place to push, and it's the worst possible time for it.
 He's just reaching for the safe port in the storm right now, and that's me.
 I can't confuse his attention for what I want it to be.
 And I certainly won't serve him well to muddle him before tomorrow.

 "Maybe we should head back?
 Kind of a big day tomorrow," I suggest, though it's the last thing I really want.

-"Yeah," he says ruefully.
+"Yeah," he says sadly.
 "I'm not looking forward to that wake-up call."

-Agent McCarty's doctor looks on with obvious anxiety as the President shouts into the man's face.
+Agent McCarty's doctor looks on anxiousy as the President shouts into the man's face.